-This idea speaks volumes about the way define success.
+This idea speaks volumes about the way to define success.
 For some, success is having a supportive family by their side; to some, it is all about enjoying a decent and well-paying career.
 Material or immaterial, there is no absolute measure of success.
 To Einstein, what you make out of these accomplishments matter more.

 In the online teaching profession, teachers strive to impart knowledge to students, develop their skills, and instill the right attitude in them so they are equipped to perform in highly competitive and tough career paths.

 A teacher’s success can be one that is continuously transforming.
-Online students’ learning progress, which can be indicative of how they would fare in the real world as graduates, is any instructor’s genuine yardstick of success.
+Online students’ learning progress, which can be indicative of how they would fare in the real world as graduates, is an instructor’s genuine yardstick of success.

 Without a doubt, Albert Einstein’s philosophies and principles are now being defined from a different standpoint.
 The impact of his work is not just confined to the sciences.
-Be it in pushing people to believe in themselves, influencing them to pursue their passion, prompting them own up to their mistakes, encouraging them to move forward, or making them see success from a different light, Albert Einstein’s wisdom has transcended the academic realm.
+Be it in pushing people to believe in themselves, influencing them to pursue their passion, prompting them to own up to their mistakes, encouraging them to move forward, or making them see success from a different light, Albert Einstein’s wisdom has transcended the academic realm.

 Among the different valuable philosophies of Albert Einstein we mentioned, which resonates with you best as an online teacher or online student?